 In the early days of Twitter, doubters complained that it was just a place where people shared what they ate for lunch.
 Instagram, too, has that kind of reputation.
 But businesses are looking more closely at this photo-/video-sharing app as a way to build brand awareness and increase website traffic.

 You can see why.
 It’s not just a photo-sharing site, it’s a community and social network.
-Every day, Instagrammers post more than 70 million photos and videos there, according to Instagram.
+Every day, Instagrammers post more than 70 million photos and videos there.
 And a big attraction is the high level of interaction; reportedly 4.8 likes or comments per 100 followers, compared to Facebook’s 0.72.

-I resisted joining at first (later relenting), mostly because — isn’t this cute? — I use the phone to text or call people rather than broadcast my life as it happens.
+I resisted joining at first, mostly because — isn’t this cute? — I use the phone to text or call people rather than broadcast my life as it happens.
 I might take a picture of a tantalizing lunch in a fabulous spot, but I’ll wait until later to share it.
 And using Instagram for business doesn’t seem like a good fit for a writer.
+I still don’t have a business account, but instead share personal photos (dogs and nature are common ones) or ones boosting local businesses.

 No matter.
 Time to look more closely at this app.
 Here are some basic tips I’ve found: